njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-typography.rst

     </p>
   </div>

+.. admonition::  Accessibility

+  If the help information is included in a form, make sure it can be navigated to by a screen reader.
+The help information can be associated to a form field by using the ``aria-describedby`` attribute.

+  For more information, read `WebAIM's article on Advanced Form Labeling <http://webaim.org/techniques/forms/advanced#describedby>`_.

 Styling with Less
 ==================
 To apply the help style with Less, call the ``#vui.Typography.help()`` mixin within the selector.